subvisual/dora-the-tipset-explorer/README.md

 `bin/setup` to install the necessary dependencies for the project to work.
 It will also set you up with a Postgres Database.

-`bin/server` after the setup, just and you should be good to go!
+`bin/server` after the setup, and you should be good to go!

 ## Start indexing new Smart Contracts